g00glen00b/dimitri.codes/content/posts/2016-11-23-component-angular-2/index.md

 featuredImage: "../../images/logos/angular.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Angular", "Components", "Materialize", "PokeAPI"]
+excerpt: "A lot has changed with Angular 2, and the driving force behind it changed from controllers to components.
+During this tutorial we will write a component."
 ---

 In my [last tutorial](/services-angular-rxjs/), we finished creating [a service](https://github.com/g00glen00b/ng2-pokedex/blob/master/src/app/shared/services/pokemon.service.ts) that has two functions for finding pokémons.
 First of all we have the `findAll()` function to return multiple pokémons (only basic info though) and secondly, we have the `findOne()` function which will return more detailed information about a single pokémon.
 Both of these are using the [pokéapi](https://pokeapi.co/) as their backend.
 In this article we will be using the `findAll()` API to create a pokédex.